 If you are doing visa run, you must stay one night in the visited country.
 Staying there just for several hours will get you into detention.
 No matter what reasons!

-Tip: Always keep your exit ticket & never mention you are on Visa Run.
+Tip: Always try to find out about other contries visa policy to which you are flying.
+Sometimes they open, sometimes they closed!
+Always keep your exit ticket & never mention you are on Visa Run.
 If you arrive in Singapore (or any other countries that you want to do visa run) just say that you are there to meet friends or work stuff.
 Never mention visa run to immigration officers.
-Last, always try to find out about other countries visa policy to which you are flying.

 Bali Visa Immigration Fee